 The main criticisms of ERPs are often referred to as rigidity, high costs, inability to evolve rapidly at the pace of business, and heavy and aging interfaces.
-All Inclusive or "Monolithic" ERP systems have become static and cannot adapt fast enough to accommodate the changing business world.
-Customization within on premise deployments can become a huge bottleneck as companies had to design workflows around their ERPs limitations costing them time, money and overall competitiveness.
+All Inclusive or "Monolithic" enterprise resource planning systems have become static and cannot adapt fast enough to accommodate the changing business world.
+Customization within on premise deployments can become a huge bottleneck as companies have to design workflows around their ERPs limitations costing them time, money and overall competitiveness.

 The assumption that one complete system will be a comprehensive solution for all businesses is impractical.
-While monolithic ERP may be the right choice for some businesses, it is not a one size fits all solution.
+While monolithic ERP systems may be the right choice for some well established enterprise businesses, it is not a one size fits all solution.
 High growth businesses, which are often mid size and small businesses (SMBs), need a solution that is flexible and can scale with their needs.

 In 2000, for example, Nike decided to implement an ERP system to forecast the market demands and take on the new millennium with technology.
 February 2001, Nike Corporation generated $97.4 million in profits, which was around $48 million below the forecast for that quarter.
 This was due to a bug in the supply chain software installation according to Nike.
 The failure was traced to an order management module and negatively affected the company for over a year.
 Despite spending $400 million to get the ERP suite in place, Nike lost over $100 million in sales, forfeited 20% market share, and faced numerous lawsuits.
 The bug was eventually fixed in late 2000.
 Coupled with overhead costs, reliance on one vendor, lack of integration with modern business intelligence, monolithic ERPs were facing issues too big to be ignored.

-Many high growth companies in the SMB space are taking an innovative approach to manage their technology landscape using a best of breed approach.
+Many high growth companies are taking an innovative approach to manage their technology landscape using best of breed applications.
 This approach “is the strategy of selecting the best product that will meet all of your business requirements.
 With this approach, your business will select the best system—typically in its referenced niche or category—and it will perform a specialized function better than an integrated system.”

-Ascent Solutions has helped existing customers move away from on premise, monolithic ERP systems into cloud ERP with this flexible attitude.
+Ascent Solutions has helped customers move away from on premise, monolithic ERP systems into cloud ERP with this flexible attitude.
 The savvy Salesforce customer does not need a ton of hand holding while implementing a native AppExchange solution around aspects of ERP.
-We have honored that mentality by making the support content/team readily available and up to date.
-We will also be launching a live chat feature to connect customers to experts if they get stuck while implementing the solution on their own.
+We have honored that mentality by making the support team readily available and added a knowledge base to our website for self-serve customer support.